cake-lab/ARFlow/CONTRIBUTING.md

 poetry run pdoc arflow examples # or replace with module_name that you want to preview
 ```

+## gRPC Best Practices

+The ARFlow server and client communicates through gRPC.
+Here are some best practices to keep in mind when working with gRPC:

+### Input validation

+All fields in `proto3` are optional, so you’ll need to validate that they’re all set.
+If you leave one unset, then it’ll default to zero for numeric types or to an empty string for strings.

+### Error handling

+gRPC is built on top of HTTP/2, the status code is like the standard HTTP status code.
+This allows clients to take different actions based on the code they receive.
+Proper error handling also allows middleware, like monitoring systems, to log how many requests have errors.

+ARFlow uses the `grpc_interceptor` library to handle exceptions.
+This library provides a way to raise exceptions in your service handlers, and have them automatically converted to gRPC status codes.
+Check out an example usage [here](https://github.com/d5h-foss/grpc-interceptor/tree/master?tab=readme-ov-file#server-interceptor).

+`grpc_interceptor` also provides a testing framework to run a gRPC service with interceptors.
+You can check out the example usage [here](./python/tests/test_interceptor.py).

+### Protobuf versioning

+To achieve **backward compatibility**, you should never remove a field from a message.
+Instead, mark it as deprecated and add a new field with the new name.
+This way, clients that use the old field will still work.

+### Protobuf linting

+We use `buf` to lint our protobuf files.
+You can install it by following the instructions [here](https://buf.build/docs/installation).

+### Type checking Protobuf-generated code

+We use `pyright` and `grpc-stubs` to type check our Protobuf-generated code.

+### Graceful shutdown

+When the server is shutting down, it should wait for all in-flight requests to complete before shutting down.
+This is to prevent data loss or corruption.
+We have done this in the ARFlow server.

+### Securing channels

+gRPC supports TLS encryption out of the box.
+We have not implemented this in the ARFlow server yet.
+If you are interested in working on this, please let us know.

 ## Common Issues

 ### VSCode Force Changes Locale